Resetting Springs and Spring Specs

 More

-22 Jun 2021 19:44 #8
+22 Jun 2021 19:44 #8 by Alister McBride

 Alister McBride replied the topic: Resetting Springs and Spring Specs

-lol someone could use those springs Pete and they're just rusting away in your back yard!
-I take it you got a full set made up when you did the gvm upgrade with helper coils on the rear?
+lol someone could use those springs Pete and they're just rusting away in your back yard! :woohoo: I take it you got a full set made up when you did the gvm upgrade with helper coils on the rear?

 I'm really just trying to get standard info together here in one place for people...
 Could i assume the eye-to-eye length as standard would be the same distance as the chassis pickup points so the shackle would be vertical when the oka is unladen?